What does “dig one well” mean & more importantly, how can it help you sleep better & improve your health & well-being?

 I don’t know about you, but yeah, I’ve experienced those!

-The way my teacher explainsis to “dig one well”.
-In other words, focus on one thing.
-In this context it’s about a yoga practice, but it also has a wider implication for “doing life”.
+The way my teacher explainedis to “dig one well”.
+Said another way: focus on ONE thing.
+In this context it’s about a yoga practice, but it has a much wider implication that can reduce the number of obstacles in your life.
+For example, if you’re looking to improve your sleep, health & well-being, you might be employing a number of different strategies at once.

 How this shows up in my life